erikpukinskis/prototype-narrative-editor/chain.md

 Chain
 -----

-`chain.js` runs a bunch of functions, one after another, waiting for each to respond to a callback
+X `chain.js` runs a bunch of functions, one after another, waiting for each to respond to a callback

     define(['chai'], function(chai) {
       var expect = chai.expect